-- 1. The CMT Leader will mobilise the CMT at the Crisis Command Centre (the Primary Crisis Command Centre is located at the meeting room of Suite 1, Level 3, 426 King Street, Newcastle West, New South Wales). - 2.
+- 1. The CMT Leader will mobilise the CMT at the Crisis Command Centre (typically this will be on-site at Mount Pleasant Operation); - 2.
 The CMT will manage all external consequences which arise from the crisis, including those relating to the community, environment, finances, legalities and media.
-The CMT will report the details of the incident to all relevant internal stakeholders within related organisations. - 3.
-An Incident Management Team (IMT) will be formed, whose purpose is to support the ERT and provide consistent updates to the CMT throughout the incident. - 4.
+The CMT will report the details of the incident to all relevant internal stakeholders within related organisations; - 3.
+An Incident Management Team (IMT) will be formed, whose purpose is to support the ERT and provide consistent updates to the CMT throughout the incident; - 4.
 The IMT will provide regular updated information regarding the incident to the CMT, and work with the CMT to agree on appropriate responses to the incident as information becomes available.
-The IMT will coordinate the implementation of these responses. - 5.
+The IMT will coordinate the implementation of these responses; - 5.
 The IMT will plan and implement all external communication with community and environmental stakeholders.